- Home

 - Jones I test (primary dye test): cotton swab placed beneath the inferior turbinate; recovery of fluorescein confirms functional patency of the entire system

-- Jones II test (secondary dye test): if Jones I is negative, the sac is irrigated with clear saline; recovery of fluorescein-stained fluid from the nose confirms partial obstruction at or below the sac
+- Jones II test (secondary dye test): if Jones I is negative, the sac is irrigated with clear saline; recovery of fluorescein-stained fluid from the nose indicates dye reached the sac (functional or partial obstruction at/below the sac), whereas recovery of clear saline only suggests dye never reached the sac (punctal/canalicular dysfunction)

 - Lacrimal irrigation / probing: a fine cannula irrigates the system through the punctum.
-Hard stop (probe contacts bone) indicates a patent canaliculus; soft stop (probe meets resistance before bone) suggests canalicular stenosis.
+Hard stop (probe reaches the medial wall of the sac against the lacrimal bone) indicates a patent canalicular system up to the sac, localizing any obstruction at or below the sac; soft stop (probe meets spongy resistance before reaching bone) suggests canalicular obstruction proximal to the sac.
 Reflux of fluid indicates nasolacrimal obstruction

 - Regurgitation test: pressure over the lacrimal sac expresses mucoid or purulent material through the punctum — confirms an obstructed, infected sac (dacryocystitis)